dionysos-dev/Dionysos.jl/BipedRobot/ZMPBipedRobot/examples/README.md

 *  [`simulation_environment.jl`](4.%20Simulation%20Environment/simulation_environment.jl): Open a csv file and fetch it to the simulation environment in order to simulate the trajectories given by the csv file.

+Note : This code is only used for a specific type of robot which require flat foot.
+Other type of URDF file which doesn't follow the same structure as the example may not work on this code.
 ## Example 5 : Closed-loop Simulation
 Soon...